Interactive Census Monitoring

 Objectives

-Using imagery acquired in partner wildlife parks, the Doctoral Candidate will first explore the generalization strength of animal detectors and explore simple strategies to increase robustness to variations in acquisition conditions, thus highlighting requirements for stronger domain shifts.
+Using imagery acquired in partner wildlife parks, DC11 will first explore the generalization strength of animal detectors and explore simple strategies to increase robustness to variations in acquisition conditions, thus highlighting requirements for stronger domain shifts.
 For those cases, domain adaptation methodologies that work in a multi-species setting and require minimal user input altogether will be researched.
 Strategies rooted in crowdsourcing, leveraging volunteers all over the world and local experts will be explored and software both effective and usable will be developed to be able to gather data in minimal amounts of time.
 Approaches for few-shot learning scenarios, where only few examples of the species are present in the new domain, will also be developed for rare sights (dead elephants (bodies or scattered bones), poachers, meat drying racks).

 Expected Results